Understanding Rejection Sensitivity Dysphoria (RSD) & Neurodivergence

 • Emotional Exhaustion: Constantly hiding parts of yourself is tiring and unsustainable.

-• Loss of Identity: Over time, masking can make it difficult to know who you truly are.
+• Loss of Identity: Over time, masking can make knowing who you truly are difficult.

 • Inauthentic Relationships: When you mask, others never get to know the real you, leading to shallow connections.